saurabh-chakrabarthi/hermes/README.md

-# Booking portal
+# Booking Portal

-The "Booking portal" is an application with the purpose of creating payment bookings.
-It consists on a payment form with the following structure:
+The **Booking Portal** is an application designed to facilitate payment bookings.
+It features a user-friendly payment form and a comprehensive client dashboard.

 ### Screens